 These researchers noted Protandim was seen as “the most potent inducer” of Nrf2 antioxidant enzymes defenses.

 This is an intriguing, but I'd like to see it published and not just presented.
 Published studies tend to carry more weight than research presented at scientific meetings.
+Also, just because it induced NrF2 is not the same as improving MS symptoms.

 There is also some evidence that stimulating an antioxidant pathway called Nrf2 might reduce cellular inflammation via inhibition of NFkb.
 Inhibition of NFkb is also something that another supplement – called Anatabloc – was supposed to do.

-For more information, see my Anatabloc review.
+For more information, see the Anatabloc review.

 Another herbal anti-inflammation supplement Zyflamend so see this review for additional information.